ValentinaSokolova/Routing/README.md

 # Routing
- Working out routing on website with react
+ Working out routing on website with react.
+This site maked with stack - react, ts, vite

+For correct work:
+---
+npm i
+npm run dev